Job-Advisor-project/FrontEnd/planning/backlog.md

 ### As a Job seeker

-- I would like to know some infomartaion about the job vacanies without registration
+- I would like to know some infomartaion about the companies without registration

   - [ ] _there's is a search bar where user can search using keyword without